205g0/notebook-free-notebook/README.md

 - super simple, no moving parts, just VS Code and a Jupyter kernel
 - fast and easy setup
 - optional vim binds
+- not opioniated, you could still use .ipynb files
 - free

 ![vscode.png](vscode.png)

-Initially, I was impress by Jupyter and notebooks but found them quickly annoying (coming from a programming background).
+Initially, I was impressed by Jupyter and notebooks but found them quickly annoying (coming from a programming background).
 Getting the right IDE was not easy because there're many vendor-locked-in products, most .ipynb-based and lacking essential/typical dev features.
-I finally came to following solution which is rather for coders which is at the same time very simple but powerful and flexible:
+I finally came to following setup which is rather for coders which is at the same time very simple but powerful and flexible:

+**More Features:**

 - VS Code as front-end but **not** with VS Code's built-in notebook viewer[1]
 - Instead I use **VS Code's Interactive Python Tab** which allows quick execution of one cell with `Ctrl-Enter` or all above cells